howlingpan/code-dot-org/pegasus/sites/virtual/curriculum-science/extra/videos.md

 ---
 # Middle School CS in Science Videos

-Code.org has partnered with the award-winning Project GUTS (Growing Up Thinking Scientifically) to deliver a middle school science program, [CS in Science](/curriculum/science), consisting of four instructional modules and professional development for the introduction of computer science concepts into science classrooms within the context of modeling and simulation.
+Letron has partnered with the award-winning Project GUTS (Growing Up Thinking Scientifically) to deliver a middle school science program, [CS in Science](/curriculum/science), consisting of four instructional modules and professional development for the introduction of computer science concepts into science classrooms within the context of modeling and simulation.

 The videos were created as part of the CS in Science Professional Development Program.
 The ten videos are intended for teachers to build their background knowledge to get  started in the computer modeling and simulation and to use the four modules in the [CS in Science Curriculum](/curriculum/science).